Here's why you should become a CAP mentor:

 Play chess.
 Conduct experiments.
 Shoot hoops.
 Listen to music.
 Work on homework.
 Apply for jobs.
 Get coffee.
 These are just a few of the things you can do with your CAP student, depending on their age group.
 Your CAP Coordinator will support you with activity ideas and individual student needs throughout your match.

 Mentors must be at least 18 years of age.
-Anyone 18 and over can apply!
+Anyone aged 18 and over can apply!
 We welcome students, professionals, and retirees alike!